andrewthecodertx/javascript-tetris/README.md

 I would also like to improve the scoring (to match the original) and create an API that stores high scores.

+## Controls

+Use the arrow keys or vim keys (h,j,l) to move and a,s to rotate.